EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 of the operator’s perspective (it is a bag to which the developer attaches resources) rather than from the developer’s (a Service is an organized collection of execution instances which together deliver a service to the end-user).
-The K8s Pod plays a role roughly equivalent to a GENI sliver.
-The rough equivalence is again primarily due to the operator vs developer perspective; GENI defines a sliver as a resource which is attached to a slice; K8s defines a Pod as a collection of containers which form the unit of instantiable functionality for a Service.
-To see the difference, note that a GENI experimenter who wished to use K8s  to deploy and organize his or her experiment might make the reasonable choice to deploy each Pod in a VM; in this case, GENI would see each Pod as a sliver.
-However, another reasonable choice, depending upon the resources consumed by each Pod, is to have multiple Pods in a VM.
-This would be the preferred option when the resources demanded by a Pod are relatively
+The K8s pod plays a role roughly equivalent to a GENI sliver.
+The rough equivalence is again primarily due to the operator vs developer perspective; GENI defines a sliver as a resource which is attached to a slice; K8s defines a pod as a collection of containers which form the unit of instantiable functionality for a Service.
+To see the difference, note that a GENI experimenter who wished to use K8s  to deploy and organize his or her experiment might make the reasonable choice to deploy each pod in a VM; in this case, GENI would see each pod as a sliver.
+However, another reasonable choice, depending upon the resources consumed by each pod, is to have multiple pods in a VM.
+This would be the preferred option when the resources demanded by a pod are relatively
-modest: not only is it much more resource-efficient, a Pod spins up very rapidly, on the order of seconds; in contrast, spinning up a VM on GENI takes about 15 minutes.
-In this case, GENI would continue to regard the VM as a sliver and the Pods, which form the actual unit of the service, are transparent to GENI.
+modest: not only is it much more resource-efficient, a pod spins up very rapidly, on the order of seconds; in contrast, spinning up a VM on GENI takes about 15 minutes.
+In this case, GENI would continue to regard the VM as a sliver and the pods, which form the actual unit of the service, are transparent to GENI.

-The unit of tenancy in K8s is the *namespace*; this is a collection of Pods that can be accessed through a single authorization certificate, and for our purposes can be regarded as isomorphic to a GENI Project.
+The unit of tenancy in K8s is the *namespace*; this is a collection of pods that can be accessed through a single authorization certificate, and for our purposes can be regarded as isomorphic to a GENI Project.